Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 The people have never had their say.

-It was just forced on us by an activist judge, an activist court, uh, and it sanctioned the legal killing of human beings.
+It was just forced on us by an activist judge, an activist court, and it sanctioned the legal killing of human beings.

-And I've always said that once a society becomes comfortable with that, uh gradual erosion of the entire sanctity of life has to happen.
+And I've always said that once a society becomes comfortable with that, gradual erosion of the entire sanctity of life has to happen.

-And then you start well, you know what?
+And then you start, well, you know what?

-And it has certainly royal the country.
+And it has certainly roiled the country.

 And I know what you mean by there's a conspiracy of guilt.

-Um a lot of what Obama was elected on guilt.
+A lot of what Obama was elected on guilt.

-Obama was elected, it certainly wasn't elected on substance.
+It certainly wasn't elected on substance.

-Uh a lot of the welfare state is based on guilt.
+A lot of the welfare state is based on guilt.

-A lot of the welfare state, I you know what, I'm I'm gonna make myself a better person.
+A lot of the welfare state, you know what?

 And it's gotten to the point now where there's so much guilt that people who go to work and try to earn a profit are being told they are the problem.